jrosen/jrosen.github.io/_projects/2024-08-30-model-broker.md

 featured_image: /images/demo/model-broker.jpg
 ---

-# Model Broker: ML Model Orchestration at Scale
+# Building a Smarter Model Broker: Evolving ML Inference at Scale

-## Overview

-Model Broker is a sophisticated model orchestration service I developed while serving as Senior MLOps Engineer at Best Egg.
-It serves as a central hub for managing and executing machine learning model inference across the organization, providing a unified interface for consuming services to access our ML capabilities.
+In my role as Senior MLOps Engineer at Best Egg, I led the development of a system we call **Model Broker**—a centralized orchestration layer for machine learning model inference across the organization.
+What began as a simple way to unify how downstream services consumed ML predictions evolved into a foundational component of our ML platform.
+Today, Model Broker enables scalable, low-latency, and feature-aware model execution across a variety of teams and use cases.

+This post walks through the evolution of the system, key architectural decisions, and the core features that make it powerful.

+---

-## Architecture Evolution
+## From Serverless to Kubernetes-Native: An Architectural Evolution

 ### Initial Serverless Implementation

-The first iteration of Model Broker was built as a serverless application using AWS Step Functions.
-This architecture provided:
+The first version of Model Broker was built using AWS Step Functions.
+This serverless design offered several early benefits:

-- Automatic scaling
-- Pay-per-use cost model
+- **Automatic scaling** based on request volume
+- **Pay-per-use cost structure**, making it financially efficient for lower-volume models
-- Integration with AWS services
+- **Tight integration with AWS services**, streamlining our early workflows

-However, this approach faced challenges with:
+But as we scaled up, the limitations became too significant to ignore:

-- Cold start latencies
+- **Cold start latency** was unacceptable for real-time applications
-- Complex state management
-- Limited control over execution environment
+- **State management** within Step Functions became complex and brittle
+- **Execution environment control** was minimal, limiting optimization and monitoring

+We needed something more performant and flexible—without giving up the abstraction benefits Model Broker provided.

 ### Kubernetes-Native Redesign

-The current version represents a significant architectural shift to a Kubernetes-native service, addressing the limitations of the serverless approach.
-Key improvements include:
-- Reduced latency through persistent service deployment
+The second iteration of Model Broker was a complete architectural overhaul.
+We transitioned to a **Kubernetes-native implementation**, which addressed our key limitations and unlocked new capabilities:

+- **Persistent services** eliminated cold starts and dramatically reduced latency
-- Better resource utilization
+- **Better resource control** allowed for smarter utilization and tuning
+- **Native observability** improved debugging, metrics, and alerting
-- Enhanced monitoring and observability
+- **Seamless integration** with Kubernetes-native tools and operators

-- Native integration with Kubernetes ecosystem
+This shift brought us closer to a platform model, where deploying, updating, and monitoring models became far more reliable and repeatable.

+---

-## Key Features
+## Core Features of Model Broker

 ### Intelligent Model Routing

-- Dynamic model selection based on request path
+Model Broker intelligently routes inference requests to the correct model version based on the request path and metadata:

-- Support for multiple model versions
-- Flexible model deployment strategies
+- **Dynamic version selection** ensures the right model is used per request context
+- **Multiple versions** of the same model can coexist
+- **Custom routing logic** supports rollout strategies, A/B testing, and shadow deployment

+This routing layer abstracts away the complexity of model versioning from the consumer entirely.

+---

-### Feature Management
+### Feature Management and Abstraction

-- Integration with Feature Platform
-- Dynamic feature computation
-- Efficient feature caching and retrieval
-- **Consumer-Independent Feature Management**: One of the most powerful aspects of the Model Broker is its tight integration with our Feature Platform.
-This integration creates a crucial abstraction layer where:
+One of Model Broker’s most transformative capabilities is **decoupling feature engineering from consuming services**.

-  - Consumers only need to provide basic input data
+- Consumers send **basic input data** (e.g., customer ID, loan ID)
-  - Model Broker automatically determines and fetches all required features for each model
+- Model Broker fetches and computes all **required features** for the specific model being invoked
+- Models can **evolve independently** of downstream services

+Thanks to integration with our internal **Feature Platform**, features are dynamically computed, cached, and retrieved as needed.
+This design dramatically reduces coordination costs between data scientists and application teams.

+**The result?**

+- Consumers don’t need to know what features the model requires
-  - Models can be retrained and redeployed with new feature requirements without consumer coordination
+- Models can be retrained, redeployed, or updated with new features—**no consumer code changes necessary**

-  - This decoupling enables rapid model iteration and deployment without impacting downstream services
+---

 ### Parallel Model Execution

-- Concurrent model inference
+In many use cases, a single request may trigger predictions from **multiple models**.
+Model Broker supports:

+- **Concurrent execution** across models
-- Aggregated response payload
+- **Aggregated responses** returned in a unified payload
-- Optimized resource utilization
+- **Optimized resource scheduling** to avoid contention and maximize throughput

+This is especially useful in decisioning systems that rely on ensemble or multi-model outputs.

+---

-### Audit and Compliance
+### Auditability and Compliance

-- Comprehensive logging of all model executions
-- Artifact storage in S3
+In a regulated environment, transparency is non-negotiable.
+Model Broker offers robust observability and traceability features:

+- **All executions are logged** with full context
+- **Artifacts** (inputs, outputs, metadata) are stored in **Amazon S3**
-- Metadata tracking in DynamoDB
+- **Execution metadata** is persisted in **DynamoDB**
-- Full audit trail for compliance and debugging
+- **Full audit trails** support compliance, debugging, and reproducibility

+This has been essential for supporting both internal audits and external regulatory requirements.

+---

-## Technical Implementation
+## Under the Hood: Technical Implementation

 ### Kubernetes Integration
-The service leverages Kubernetes-native features through:
-- Custom Resource Definitions (CRDs) for model definitions
-- Automated model deployment via Kubernetes operators
-- Support for both SageMaker and native Kubernetes deployments

-### Model Deployment
-Models can be deployed in two ways:
-1. **SageMaker Endpoints**: For models requiring specialized hardware or SageMaker features
-2. **Kubernetes Services**: For models that can run efficiently in the cluster

-### Performance Optimizations
-- Efficient resource allocation
-- Connection pooling
-- Caching strategies
-- Load balancing

-## Impact

-The transition to a Kubernetes-native architecture has resulted in:
-- Significantly reduced latency
-- Improved reliability
-- Better resource utilization
-- Enhanced monitoring capabilities
-- Simplified operational management
-- **Accelerated Model Development**: The consumer-independent feature management system has dramatically improved our model development velocity:
-  - Models can be updated and redeployed without coordinating with consuming services
-  - Data scientists can iterate on models more quickly
-  - New features can be added to models without requiring consumer changes
-  - Reduced deployment complexity and risk

-## Technologies Used

-- Kubernetes
-- Python
-- AWS SageMaker
-- DynamoDB
-- S3
-- Custom Kubernetes Operators
-- Feature Platform Integration

-This project demonstrates the evolution of ML infrastructure from serverless to containerized architectures, highlighting the importance of choosing the right deployment strategy based on specific requirements and constraints.
-The integration with the Feature Platform represents a significant architectural achievement, enabling true independence between model development and consumer services.
+We lean heavily on Kubernetes-native patterns to manage our infrastructure:

+- **Custom Resource Definitions (CRDs)** define model metadata and routing logic
+- **Kubernetes Operators** automate model lifecycle events (deployments, upgrades, monitoring)
+- Support for both **in-cluster** and **external** inference backends

+### Flexible Model Hosting

+We support two deployment backends:

+1. **AWS SageMaker**
+   Ideal for models that require GPU acceleration, elastic scaling, or integration with SageMaker pipelines.

+2. **Kubernetes Services**
+   Used for lower-latency, in-cluster models where we want more direct control and observability.

+This flexibility ensures the right balance of **cost**, **performance**, and **capability** for each use case.

+---

+## Performance and Optimization

+As usage grew, we invested in critical optimizations:

+- **Connection pooling** to backend inference services
+- **Aggressive caching** of features and routing rules
+- **Load balancing** across replicas for throughput and fault tolerance
+- **Efficient memory allocation** per model based on profiling

+These improvements helped us scale horizontally without increasing latency or cost disproportionately.

+---

+## Impact and Business Value

+The move to a Kubernetes-native Model Broker was a turning point:

+- **Latency dropped** significantly across all endpoints
+- **System reliability** improved, with fewer timeouts and edge case failures
+- **Monitoring and alerts** became proactive instead of reactive
+- **Operational complexity decreased**, thanks to automation via CRDs and GitOps

+But most importantly, the **model development lifecycle** was transformed:

+- Data scientists can **deploy updates without breaking consumers**
+- New models can be rolled out faster
+- Features can evolve independently from the services that consume them

+This autonomy unlocked a virtuous cycle of faster experimentation, more accurate models, and better outcomes for the business.

+---

+## Tech Stack

+Model Broker is built on a robust stack of tools:

+- **Kubernetes** – orchestration and service management
+- **Python** – core service logic and model interfaces
+- **AWS SageMaker** – optional hosting for specialized models
+- **Amazon S3** – artifact and log storage
+- **Amazon DynamoDB** – metadata and execution tracking
+- **Custom Kubernetes Operators** – automation of deployment workflows
+- **Feature Platform Integration** – real-time feature resolution and caching

+---

+## Final Thoughts

+Model Broker is more than a routing layer—it’s a **platform for scalable, maintainable, and consumer-agnostic model inference**.
+By abstracting feature computation, model versioning, and execution environments, we’ve dramatically simplified the experience of deploying machine learning at scale.

+This project taught us a lot about the tradeoffs between serverless and containerized architectures, the importance of observability, and the power of true decoupling between data science and engineering.

+And we’re just getting started.